 For print media creatives, you must export the QR Code in vector formats such as SVG, EPS, and PDF.
 They ensure high resolution despite zooming in or out so that the image doesn’t pixelate.

 A poor-quality image will get pixelated on resizing which will make the RQ Code look unclear.
-And this has a high likelihood of resulting in poor campaign performance too.
+This has a high likelihood of resulting in poor campaign performance too.
 That’s because a scanner needs to read every element of the QR Code to decode it.

 With a pixelated QR Code, the scanners find it difficult to read the QR Code’s elements and decode its content.